$649.00 $449.00

 Still another name scrap quilts went by is the “postage stamp” quilt, so called because quilters would use their tiniest scraps, sometimes no bigger than a postage stamp.
 Perhaps the original motivation was not wasting the smallest piece (historians recall the scarcity of the Great Depression in this), but it also became a challenge at some point.
 Quilters would collect thousands of pieces to compete with each other in making stitched masterpieces.

-A quilt is not only a comfy bed cover: it is also a piece of artwork.
-The artists that create our quilts choose high quality vibrant fabrics and arrange them in an eye-catching work of art.
-Select from our stock of over 2 hundred Amish handmade quilts for a quilt that perfectly enhances your taste.
+A quilt is not just a comfy bedspread: it is also a piece of art.
+The crafters who develop our quilts select top quality colorful materials and organize them into an eye-catching work of art.
+Pick from our stock of over 2 hundred handmade quilts for a quilt that best complements your home design.

-Although the fabric pieces are stitched with each other by machine to ensure tighter stitching, all the quilting is done by hand.
-100% cotton fabrics compose the top and bottom of the quilt.
-The batting sandwiched between those 2 layers, nonetheless, is 100% polyester.
-This polyester batting warranties both heat and outstanding washing outcomes.
+While the pieces of fabric are stitched by machine to make sure tighter sewing, all the quilting is done by hand.
+100% cotton materials make up the top and bottom of the quilt.
+The batting sandwiched in between those 2 layers, nonetheless, is 100% polyester.
+This polyester batting warranties both warmth as well as outstanding washing outcomes.

-Almost all of our quilts are generous enough to reduce the necessity for a dust ruffle or pillow shams.
-Just as mattress heights are different, each quilt's overall size is different.
-We list the quilt's measurements together with the determined drop for you to compare to the dimensions you are trying to find.
-Kindly do your homework ahead of your purchase!Fortunately, our quilts are certainly washable in a washing machine!
-We advise complying with these guidelines for ideal handling results:
+You will discover our quilts to be relatively large in length and width.
+Almost all of our quilts are generous enough to minimize the need for a dust ruffle or pillow shams.
+Just as mattress heights vary, each quilt's dimensions can be different as well.
+You'll find we post the quilt's measurements with the estimated drop for you to compare to the sizing you may need.
+It is important to do your homework prior to making a purchase!Fortunately, these quilts are undoubtedly washable in a washing machine!
+We suggest complying with these guidelines for best results: